Some Interesting Interior Design Facts

 Colour effects us more than we realise

-There are many articles on the psychology of colour, and for good reason – different colours and tones can have a definitive effect on both our emotions and moods.
+There are many articles on the psychology of colour, and for good reason – different colours and tones can have a definitive effect on both our emotions and moods. allergy relief.
 Blue decreases appetite for example, and orange is supposedly the best colour for concentration and productivity.
 It’s also advisable to avoid yellow when painting your baby’s room.
 Whilst cheerful and warm, it actually has been shown to make babies more prone to crying!
 Not ideal for those first few months.
 To the adult, yellow strains eyes and can cause eye fatigue.
 Red evokes strong emotion and encourages appetite hence it is widely used in dining rooms.

 Remember, when you choose which colours to include in your interior, three picks are better than one.